Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

 \subsection{Problem formulation}

-We consider noninvasive geometry detection problems of the following form.
-Suppose we have a continuous body $\mathcal{B}$ containing an unknown number of hidden voids or inclusions, with unknown shapes and at unknown locations within the body.
+We consider noninvasive geometry detection problems of the following general form.
+Suppose we have a continuous body $\mathcal{B}$ in 2D or 3D containing an unknown number of hidden voids or inclusions, with unknown shapes and at unknown locations within the body.
 The material properties are assumed to be known and homogeneous within the body and the inclusions.
-We then apply a certain type of loading (e.g.~mechanical, thermal, acoustic, etc) on the body's external boundary $\partial \mathcal{B}^\mathrm{ext}$, which produces a response within the body that can be described by a set of $n$ physical quantities (e.g.~displacements, stresses, temperature, etc).
-These physical quantities can be lumped into a vector field $\boldsymbol{\psi} : \mathcal{B} \rightarrow \mathbb{R}^n$ and satisfy a known set of governing PDEs.
-The goal of the inverse problem is to identify the number, locations, and shapes of the voids or inclusions based on measurements along $\partial \mathcal{B}^\mathrm{ext}$ of some of the physical quantities contained in $\boldsymbol{\psi}$.
+We then apply a certain type of loading (e.g.~mechanical or thermal) on the body's external boundary $\partial \mathcal{B}^\mathrm{ext}$, which produces a response within the body that can be described by a set of $n$ physical quantities (e.g.~displacements, stresses, temperature, etc).
+These physical quantities can be lumped into a vector field $\boldsymbol{\psi} : \mathcal{B} \rightarrow \mathbb{R}^n$ and satisfy a known set of governing PDEs and applied boundary conditions (BCs).
+The goal of the inverse problem is to identify the number, locations, and shapes of the voids or inclusions based on measurements of the boundary data that arises along a finite connected segment of $\partial \mathcal{B}^\mathrm{ext}$.
+The $\boldsymbol{\psi}$ output one measures on the boundary is the data ``conjugate'' to the prescribed BCs; e.g.~if the problem were elastic and surface stresses were applied one would measure the surface displacements that emerge, or if the problem were thermal and surface temperatures were prescribed one would measure the resulting normal heat flux.

+\textbf{Theorem.} As long as the governing PDEs are elliptic, this inverse problem has a unique solution.
+The proof is provided in the Supplementary Materials.
+This uniqueness result provides an essential motivation for the PINN-based TO framework that we introduce in the next section.

-As a concrete example, we consider two prototypical plane-strain elasticity inverse problems.
+As a concrete example, consider two 2D prototypical plane-strain elasticity inverse problems.